Agencies investigate averted plane crash at New York airport

 "(Expletive)!
 Delta 1943, cancel takeoff clearance!
 Delta 1943, cancel takeoff clearance!" an air controller said in an audio recording of Air Traffic Control communications when he noticed the other plane, operated by American Airlines, crossing in front.
 The recording was made by LiveATC, a website that monitors and posts flight communications.

+Healy, who was traveling with his husband for their winter getaway to the Dominican Republic, said it wasn’t until he was scrolling on Twitter the next day that he realized the gravity of what could have happened on that runway.

+“The pilot made the call to only share information on a need-to-know basis, and that was absolutely the right call, because it would’ve been pandemonium,” he said.

-“I think the controller made a good call to reject the takeoff," said John Cox, a retired pilot and professor of aviation safety at the University of Southern California.
+John Cox, a retired pilot and professor of aviation safety at the University of Southern California, said he thought the controller “made a good call to reject the takeoff.”

 He said the rejected takeoff safety maneuver, which is when pilots stop the aircraft and discontinue the takeoff, is one they are “very, very familiar with.”

-Note: This story was first published on January 15, 2023.
-It was updated on January 16, 2023 to correct the misspelling of the last name of one of the passengers.
-The correct spelling of his full name is Brian Healy, not Brian Heale.